-People usually come to my workshops because they want to lose weight.
+People usually come to my retreats because they want to lose weight.
 They want to stop suffering.
 They want to be happy.
 I talk to them about trusting themselves and about listening to their bodies.
 Once you do that, I say, everything — your relationship with food, yourself, your body — tends to fall into place.

 But to get them to really pay attention to their bodies, I often have to remind them of the good fortune of having a body.
 I have to point out that they are not just walking heads with various and sundry appendages.